amugoodbad229/MarioRL/README.md

 source .venv/bin/activate
 ```

-> After activation, all python and pip commands will use the project’s virtual environment.
+> After activation, all python and uv commands will use the project’s virtual environment.

 ---